Irving Place Theatre: Ethnic theater and the immigrant

 Comparative Study on ethnic stages in the United States show ethnic stage activity spanning over a century and a half.
 Ethnic stages were created by and for immigrants themselves coming from Europe, Latin America, and Asia.
 Ethnic stages resonated strongly with immigrants because it reflected on their concerns and experiences.
 Ethnic stages were primarily designed to have immigrant-themed works for recently arrived immigrant audiences.
 Through the ethnic stage, immigrants maintained and expanded their cultural memory.
 Immigrant influence on American society can be pinpointed to places like Swede Town (Chicago); Little Germany (New York); Little Italy (New York); and chinatown (San Francisco, New York, Los Angeles).
 Despite the overt, clear presence of immigrant communities all over America, the ethnic stage was hidden and closed-off from outsiders.
 Those not part of specific ethnic communities were not aware or interested in that community's theater.
 Ethnic theater was undermined by immigrants themselves.
 First generation immigrants preferred plays in their homeland language while second generation immigrants favored mainstream theater in the English-language.
 Despite this division, ethnic theater prospered in the face of continuous mass immigration, lasting several decades or a century.
 Immigrants and their descendants never completely lost interest in ethnic theater but with the advent of film, immigrants, like their American counterparts attended American Motion Pictures, providing them insight into their new home and assimilating them.

 The vaudeville was also another competing form of entertainment eager to lure in immigrants as audience members.
 The vaudeville and the ethnic theater played different social functions.
 Ethnic stages such as Yiddish and Italian theater sought to preserve cherished aspects of old-world culture.
-Through the celebration of shared values, ethnic theaters gave immigrants a sense of community and solidarity in the face of increasingly chaotic and diverse every day life in the city.
+Through the celebration of shared values, ethnic theaters gave immigrants a sense of community and solidarity in the face of increasingly chaotic and diverse everyday life in the city.
 Vaudevilles, on the other hand, served to interpret ethnic communities via ethnic caricatures through comedy.
 At times, ethnic communities protested their caricatures in the vaudeville but nonetheless were among the audience members of the vaudeville.
 Just like ethnic theater, the vaudeville offered a glimpse of immigrant life though, the vaudeville heavily stressed ethnic caricatures.
 Immigrants were drawn to the vaudeville primarily because these ethnic caricatures though unfavorable, bore a realistic resemblance to the immigrants and they would encounter on the streets and neighborhoods.